Polarized Lenses – the good and the bad

 - Polarized lenses are made with a polarized coating.
 No, totally false.

 - Polarized lenses cut more UV radiation than plain lenses.
 No, not necessarily.
 Polarization has nothing to do with UV radiation.
-(Polarized lenses help eliminate polarized light.)
+(Polarized lenses help eliminate polarized light or glare.)

 If you have any questions or require more information about this or any other sunglasses related matters please contact us via our contact page.